What is a Rich Snippet?

 Rich snippets and rich results are terms that are often used to mean the same thing, as confirmed by Google.

-Rich results or rich snippets come under the category of SERP feature - any type of result or feature that appears on a search engine results page aside from the usual organic listings.
+Rich snippets come under the category of SERP feature - any result that appears aside from the usual organic listings.

-The featured snippet, on the other hand, is a search result feature that appears at the top of the Google search results page, above the organic search results.
+The featured snippet is a search result that appears at the top of the Google SERP, above the organic search results.
+It is also called position zero or ranking #0.

 How to Get Rich Snippets?